Find Affordable College Courses

 $9,195 Average Tuition & Fees

 You’ll be in good company if you decide to attend University of Wisconsin - La Crosse.
 It ranked #3 on our 2023 Best Value Physical Sciences Schools in Wisconsin list.
-Located in the small city of La Crosse, UW - La Crosse is a public college with a fairly large student population.
+Located in the small city of La Crosse, UW - La Crosse is a public school with a fairly large student population.

 Full Physical Sciences at University of Wisconsin - La Crosse Report